medvied/mze/mze.rst

       - It MUST be possible to archive external references (web pages, images, maybe sites etc.), so they would be available even if the URI is no longer valid.
+    * - R.dead-link-detector
+      - It MUST be a way to detect and show all internal and external dead links.

 Design